RAMP-project/RAMP-mobility/README.md

 ## Overview
 RAMP-mobility is a new version of the RAMP model for the generation of European electric vehicles mobility and charging profiles.

-[TO DO: IMPROVE RELEASE STATUS AND REFER TO THESIS FOR FULL DOCUMENTATION.]

-The source-code is currently released as v.0.2.1-pre.
-This should be regarded as a pre-release: it is not yeat accompained by a detailed documentation, but the Python code is fully commented in each line to allow a complete understanding of it.
-Further details about the conceptual and mathematical model formulation are provided in the related Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).
+The source-code is currently released as v.0.1-pre.
+This should be regarded as a pre-release: it is not yet accompained by a detailed documentation, but the Python code is fully commented in each line to allow a complete understanding of it.
+Further details about the conceptual and mathematical model formulation can be found in the RAMP Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).

+Please consider that a Journal publication dedicated only to RAMP-Mobility is under development.

-Please consider that a newer, fully commented and more user friendly version is under development and should be released soon.
+Also, a newer, fully commented and more user friendly version is under development and should be released soon.

 ## Quick start

-[TO DO: CHECK THAT THE ENVIRONMENT CREATION WORKS]

 If you want to download the latest version from github for use or development purposes, make sure that you have git and the [anaconda distribution](https://www.anaconda.com/distribution/) installed and type the following: